AdiCoder33/Study-Copilot/README.md

 ## Workflow Overview

 1. **Upload PDFs** - Text is extracted per page with `pypdf`, cleaned, chunked with adjustable size/overlap, and embedded via Sentence Transformers before building FAISS.
-2. **Ask Questions** - The Q&A tab retrieves the top-k chunks, constrains the Hugging Face model with that context, and shows the retrieved snippets.
+2. **Ask Questions** - The Q&A tab retrieves the top-k chunks, constrains the local FLAN-T5 model with that context, and shows the retrieved snippets.
 A baseline "whole corpus" mode is available for comparison.
 3. **Summaries & MCQs** - Summaries use a structured prompt, while MCQs return JSON payloads rendered into readable quiz cards (with a raw output fallback if parsing fails).
 4. **Experiment Logging** - Optional controls append notes and parameter settings to `docs/experiments.md`, which later feeds the project report.